smartha2003/smartha2003/README.md

 🤝 I’m looking for new grad opportunities and open to collaboration on impactful tech projects.

-💬 Ask me about C++, Swift, ReactJS, TypeScript, React Native, Microsoft Azure, and Git.
+💬 Ask me about C++, Python, Swift, ReactJS, TypeScript, React Native, Microsoft Azure, and Git.
 Always happy to share what I know!

 📫 How to reach me: [LinkedIn](https://linkedin.com/in/shubhada-martha/) | shubhadam2003@gmail.com